 Well!
 Being a developer, I can only begin with a few things for recent college graduates.
-Or the ones who have developed an interest in mobile app development, or perhaps have experience while working on a project with mobile engineers, or those who are already in this industry and looking to expand expertise on other platforms.
+Or the ones who have developed an interest in mobile app development, or perhaps have experienced while working on a project with mobile engineers, or those who are already in this industry and looking to expand expertise on other platforms.

 So, let’s begin!